SpaceManiac/HamSandwich/docs/libcurl/opts/CURLOPT_SSL_CIPHER_LIST.md

 OpenSSL support added in 7.9.
 wolfSSL support added in 7.53.0.
-Schannel support added in 7.61.0.
-Secure Transport support added in 7.77.0.
-BearSSL support added in 7.83.0. mbedTLS support added in 8.8.0.
+Schannel support added in 7.61.0. mbedTLS support added in 8.8.0.
 Rustls support added in 8.10.0.